BeerakaYoshitha/CODTECH-Internship-AI-Task3/README.md

 - Python: Programming language used for implementing the classification logic.

-- Standard Libraries: Utilizes Python’s built-in libraries for text processing and classification
+- Standard Libraries: Utilizes Python’s built-in libraries for text processing and classification.